 CCA's ETS/CEEB code is 4031 for TOEFL, IELTS and SAT

-Unless English is the official language of your country, you must submit your official TOEFL, IELTS, or PTE exam score.
+Unless English is the official language of your country, you must submit an official exam score.

 CCA accepts paper- and Internet-based versions of the (TOEFL) exam.

-International English Language Testing System (IELTS) scores of 6.5 and higher.
+International English Language Testing System (IELTS) minimum scores of 6.5 and higher.

-Pearson Test of English Academic (PTE Academic) with a score of 58 or greater.
+Pearson Test of English Academic (PTE Academic) with a minimum score of 58 or greater.